White House Not Using Defense Powers To Boost Medical Supplies

 The White House could:

-- Give government orders top priority — so when there aren't enough gloves to go around, for instance, the Centers for Disease Control and Prevention gets their gloves first;
+- Give government orders top priority — so when there aren't enough gloves to go around, for instance, the Centers for Disease Control and Prevention gets its gloves first.

 - Distribute limited resources according to national interests.
-For instance, the government decides how many gloves go to each state;
+For instance, the government decides how many gloves go to each state.

-- Order manufacturers to produce a certain item and take control of the supply chain to enable maximum production of that product
+- Order manufacturers to produce a certain item and take control of the supply chain to enable maximum production of that product.

 The law also grants other powers, like giving manufacturers incentives to make certain products in the U.S. and allowing cooperative efforts that would otherwise violate antitrust laws.